BISCUE Books

 - Japanese companies between the latter half of 1970s and 1980s (Leading to Learning Organization)

-- How to increase the efficiency of learning (What is learning?/ Process of understanding and memorizing/ What is the episodic memory?/ What is the semantic memory?/ What is the procedural memory?/ How should organizations learn?/ How to increase the efficiency of learning in organizations)
+- How to increase learning efficiency (What is learning?/ Process of understanding and memorizing/ What is the episodic memory?/ What is the semantic memory?/ What is the procedural memory?/ How should organizations learn?/ How to increase the efficiency of learning in organizations)

-- How did western companies integrate Japanese management in their businesses?
+- How did western companies integrate Japanese management into their businesses?

 - (3) Why the learning places dissapeared